MicroEJ/docs/Tutorials/tutorialGuiTestRobot.rst

 So far our Robot is pretty simple and can catch all raised exceptions and runtime errors.

 Depending on your application architecture, you most likely have some kind of central class that manages which is the main Widget currently displayed.
-For example you may use a TransitionContainer.
+For example you may use a ``TransitionContainer``.
 What we need, is a way to retrieve the Widget currently displayed.

 The idea is:

     #. to record the Widget displayed before recording an action in our WatchPointerEventHandler and
     #. to check that the Widget is displayed before playing an action in our Robot.

-Let’s assume that we have a Main.getCurrentWidget() method that returns the current Widget.
+Let’s assume that we have a ``Main.getCurrentWidget()`` method that returns the current Widget.
 We update WatchPointerEventHandler like this:

 .. code:: java